propublica/sunlight-congress/docs/index.md

 RTC is essentially a very thin layer over [MongoDB](http://www.mongodb.org/).
 If you are familiar with MongoDB's philosophy and search operators, you will be very comfortable with the Real Time Congress API.
 If you're not, you'll find it's very simple to learn.

+This API is not a source of archival data.
+RTC will have up to date for the current Congress, and archival information for the previous Congress, but that's it.
+For archives of Congressional information, use [GovTrack.us](http://govtrack.us) or the [NYT Congress API](http://developer.nytimes.com/docs/congress_api).

 ### Getting Started

 * [Register for a Sunlight Services API Key](/accounts/register/)